The Party (Brooklyn Nine-Nine): Plot

 The gang receives an invitation from Raymond Holt's (Andre Braugher) husband, Kevin Cozner (Marc Evan Jackson), to attend Holt's birthday party at their house.
 Before the party, Terry Jeffords (Terry Crews) instructs the squad to act mature during the party and tells them what not to do.

 At the party, Jake Peralta (Andy Samberg) tries to impress Kevin by citing many of his interests.
 Jake goes as far as pretending to be familiar with a story from The New Yorker that Kevin read.
 Amy Santiago (Melissa Fumero) tries to interact with Holt and bond over their identical microwave ovens, but he shows no interest.
 Gina Linetti (Chelsea Peretti) becomes the subject of an investigation by a group of psychiatrists due to her talking.
 Charles Boyle (Joe Lo Truglio) meets Vivian Ludley (Marilu Henner), an older woman who works as a food author.
 They end up making out in a closet.

 Peralta and Santiago go to Holt and Kevin's bedroom to find information.
 They are discovered by Jeffords, who scolds them.
 All three of them then hide in the bathroom when Holt and Kevin arrive.
-It is revealed that Kevin only invited the precinct because Holt told him to do so, as he said likes them.
-They are exposed when Santiago's allergy to dogs blows their cover.
+It is revealed that Kevin only invited the precinct because Holt told him to do so, as he said he likes them.
+They are exposed when the couple's dog approaches them and Santiago's allergy to dogs subsequently blows their cover.
 The squad is then kicked out of the house.
-The next day, Peralta visits Kevin at his university.
+The next day, Peralta visits Kevin at Kevin's office in Columbia University.
 Peralta says he finally understands Kevin's logic for not wanting to invite them to the birthday party: he hates the police due to Holt suffering insults from homophobic police officers years ago.
 The gang then arranges a dinner for them as compensation for ruining the party.